 The answer to this question depends on several things.
 For the most part, you will have to take into consideration the amount you have failed to report, your overall earnings, as well as your overall tax history.

-Put another way, there is no legal outcome if you fail to report your gambling winnings.
-However, there is a possibility that your tax office won’t bother you if you have won and failed to report anything below $1,200.
+Simply put, there is no immediate legal outcome if you fail to report your gambling winnings.
+Your tax office probably won’t bother if you have won and failed to report anything below $1,200.
 This, however, doesn’t mean that if you consistently win and fail to report your winnings the tax office wouldn’t notice.
 As with all other government institutions, tax authorities are overworked and too busy to bother with a momentary blip on their radar.

 In theory, you could ignore the IRS letters for a while but they will have more insistent and at one point you may be summoned in court or receive a penalty for failing to comply with tax law.
 Overall, there is no way that you can avoid paying tax on your income and if you do try to stray from the straight and narrow, you may get in trouble with the tax office, and this time for real.